dotnet/designs/accepted/system-range/system-range.md

 ### Companion APIs

-To decide which indexers we offer we followed the following principles:
+To decide which indexers we offer, we followed the following principles:

 * Scalar indexers should return the element type
 * Range indexers should return the type they are on

-If developers whish to optimize for allocations they can convert the type to an instance of `Span<T>`, `ReadOnlySpan<T>`, `Memory<T>` or `ReadOnlyMemory<T>` by calling the appropriate API (e.g. `AsSpan()` or `AsMemory()`).
+If developers wish to optimize for allocations, they can convert the type to an instance of `Span<T>`, `ReadOnlySpan<T>`, `Memory<T>` or `ReadOnlyMemory<T>` by calling the appropriate API (e.g. `AsSpan()` or `AsMemory()`).